hhandika/fastp-runner/README.md

 # Input File

 fastp-runner accept a cvs file.
 The header name is not important.
 It only needs to have a header file.
+Otherwise, the program will skip the first line.
 The order however is important.

 ### For cvs file with a single adapter:
 | id        |   i5                |